National Grid Appoints U.S. He - GuruFocus.com

-Jim McGaugh, previously with GE and Citi, to help expand company's presence and position as a leader in the clean energy transition

-WALTHAM, Mass. and BROOKLYN, N.Y., June 9, 2023 /PRNewswire/ -- National Grid has appointed Jim McGaugh as U.S. Head of Corporate Affairs to advance and align key strategic priorities across its U.S. business, with a focus on Massachusetts and New York, and at the federal level, the company announced this week.
+WALTHAM, MA and BROOKLYN, NY / ACCESSWIRE / June 9, 2023 / National Grid has appointed Jim McGaugh as U.S. Head of Corporate Affairs to advance and align key strategic priorities across its U.S. business, with a focus on Massachusetts and New York, and at the federal level, the company announced this week.

 McGaugh joins National Grid with strong government and policy experience at the local, state, and federal levels across sectors.
 McGaugh previously served at GE for 11 years most recently as Executive Director & Counsel, Head of U.S. State Government Affairs & Policy, and held prominent leadership roles at Citi.
 Earlier in his career, he also managed state and federal government relations for a wholly-owned subsidiary of Eversource Energy.